UruIT/angular-seed/docs/file_structure.md

 # File structure

 The file structure is inspired by the [Angular Guidelines](https://angular.io/docs/ts/latest/guide/style-guide.html).
 We use a feature/components approach in this seed.
-This is a great way to ensure maintainable code by encapsulation our behavior logic.
+This is a great way to ensure maintainable code by encapsulating our behavior logic.
 Each feature is a self-contained app divided into components.
-Also, each file follows the single responsibility principle: style, template, specs, routing, module and component class.
+Also, each file follows the single responsibility principle: style, template, specs, routing, module or component class.
 In addition, we incorporate the use of [barrel](https://angular.io/docs/ts/latest/glossary.html#!#barrel) files (index.ts) which is a way to export several exported ES2015 modules into one module, allowing centralize your imports and therefore your code is less verbose.

 Here's how it looks: